ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 {% enddocs %}

 {% docs generate_single_field_dimension %}
 Convenience macro created to assist in the creation of new Dimensions based off a single source field.
-This returns the compiled SQL for selecting from the Source model,
+This returns the compiled SQL for selecting from the Source model
 {% enddocs %}